xapian/xapian-docsprint/concepts/search/queryparser.rst

 ~~~~~~~~~~~~~~~~

 When the QueryParser receives a query, it joins together its component
-queries using a `default operator`_ which defaults to OP_OR but can be
+queries using a `default operator`_ which defaults to
-modified at run time.
+:xapian-just-constant:`OP_OR` but can be modified at run time.

 .. _default operator: http://xapian.org/docs/apidoc/html/classXapian_1_1QueryParser.html#2efe48be88c4872afec4bc963f417ea5